Prefer to save or print this information and take it with you? Download the ebook version.

 - Product can be shipped to all addresses in the U.S.

-Sponsored Brand Ads tend to serve as a good way to build brand awareness when a potential customer is searching for a specific item since it allows you to show off multiple products at once.
+Sponsored Brand Ads tend to serve as a means of building brand awareness when a potential customer is searching for a specific item since it allows you to show off multiple products at once.

-They are also PPC and appear at the top and bottom of search results.
+They are also PPC constructs and appear at the top and bottom of search results.
 As with Sponsored Product Ads, results are based on ASIN or keyword targeting.
 Sponsored Brand Ads can link to the PDP (product detail page), to a product list page, or directly to an Amazon Store.
-Brand Registry is required for this type of advertising.
+Brand Registry is required for the following types of categories:

 - Adult products